 New York is generally a no-fault divorce state, but some choose to cite fault grounds to start a divorce because they believe that fault grounds will have a major impact on the decision.
 People believe that if their spouse cheated on them, the court will award them more support or decide to limit the obligation to the dependent party that was unfaithful.
 This is generally not the case and your spouse’s adultery will have little impact on your divorce if any.
 If one party was caught wastefully dissipating, transferring, or encumbering marital property, especially money, it can play a role in the obligation for alimony.
 If the independent party inhibited the earning capacity of the dependent spouse or became unemployed or underemployed to limit the obligation for support, this could be a significant matter for the courts.

 Alimony is a significant matter in a divorce.
-It is important to consult with an attorney that can guide you through these complex matters.
-If you have questions about spousal maintenance is determined in New York, our firm is ready to assist you.
+It is important to consult with an attorney who can guide you through these complex matters.
+If you have questions about spousal maintenance is determined in New York, our alimony attorney is ready to assist you.
 Our knowledgeable, effective legal team knows what it takes to assert our clients’ needs in court and how to ensure that a spousal support determination is both fair and adequate.
 For a consultation, contact The Law Offices of Susan A. Kassel, P.C.